Tw1ddle/MarkovNameGenerator/README.md

 ## Notes ##
 * Many of the concepts used for the generator were suggested in [this article](http://www.roguebasin.com/index.php?title=Names_from_a_high_order_Markov_Process_and_a_simplified_Katz_back-off_scheme) by [Jeffrey Lund](https://github.com/jlund3).
-* The haxelib supports every Haxe target, but it has not been thoroughly tested or optimized for performance yet, especially on native platforms.
+* The haxelib supports every Haxe target.
 * If you have any questions or suggestions then [get in touch](http://samcodes.co.uk/contact).

 ## License ##
 The website and demo code are licensed under CC BY-NC.
-The haxelib library itself is MIT licensed.
+The [haxelib library](http://lib.haxe.org/p/markov-namegen/) itself is MIT licensed.
 The noUiSlider settings sliders are WTFPL.
 Most of the training data was compiled from sites like Wikipedia and census data sources.